clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

 Run your new VM
 ===============

-Clear Linux OS for Intel Architecture support VirtualBox kernel modules used by the Linux kernel 4.4 :abbr:`LTS (Long Term Support)` (*kernel-lts bundle*).
+Clear Linux OS for Intel Architecture supports VirtualBox kernel modules used by the Linux kernel 4.4 :abbr:`LTS (Long Term Support)` (*kernel-lts bundle*).
-This kernel was selected due to Clear Linux OS main kernel (*kernel-native bundle*) keeps up-to-date with Linux Kernel upstream and some times VirtualBox kernel modules doesn't fit in early days of a new kernel release.
+This kernel was selected because Clear Linux OS's main kernel (``kernel-native``) bundle keeps up-to-date with the upstream Linux kernel, and sometimes VirtualBox kernel modules aren't compatible with pre-kernel releases.

-In the first boot Clear Linux will ask for a login user, type **root** and then the system will ask you for a new password.
+In the first boot, Clear Linux will ask for a login user, type **root** and then the system will ask you for a new password.

-To install the VirtualBox kernel modules you should follow these steps:
+To install the VirtualBox kernel modules, here are the steps:

 #.
 Install the bundle that supports VirtualBox modules::